tairasoul/VAProxy.SpeedrunningUtils/README.md

 ## Setup for splits

-Splits are located at BepInEx/config/Splits.json
+Split files are located at BepInEx/plugins/SpeedrunningUtils.Splits

 Each split is formatted like this: